PersonalVPN was launched in 2005 by WiTopia.

 That said, they won’t break a sweat trying to block you, either.

-So you can probably get away with it.
-But it’s probably not a solid, long-term option.
+So you can probably get away with P2P, but it’s probably not a solid, long-term option.

-You can either pay for PersonalVPN monthly or annually.
+You can either buy PersonalVPN monthly or annually.

 If you pay annually, you get discounts for paying one, two, or even three years in advance.